-6.3.2.3 Soil Moisture Active/Passive (L2/3_SM_AP)
+6.4.3 Soil Moisture Active/Passive (L2/3\SM\AP)

 The baseline validation will be a comparison of retrievals at 9 km with ground-based observations that have been verified as providing a spatial average of soil moisture at this scale.
 However, as shown in Table 6-6, other types of observations or products will contribute to the post-launch validation.
-The validation approach of the L2_SM_AP product takes into account the validation efforts of both L2_SM_P and L2_SM_A, as L2_SM_AP combines both radiometer and radar measurements for retrieval.
+The validation approach of the L2\SM\AP product takes into account the validation efforts of both L2\SM\P and L2\SM\A, as L2\SM\AP combines both radiometer and radar measurements for retrieval.
 The following subsections discuss use of long term measurement networks, field experiments, utilization of other satellite products and hydrological modeling.

 Table 6-6.
-SMAP Cal/Val Methodologies and Their Roles in the L2/3 SM A/P Product Validation
+SMAP Cal/Val Methodologies and Their Roles in the L2/3\SM\A/P Product Validation

-Methodology Data Required Importance Metrics Core Validation Sites Grid Cell averages for each overpass (time-continuous) Primary RMSE, Bias, Anomaly Correlation Contributing Validation Sites Spatially scaled grid cell values for each overpass (time-continuous) Secondary: Pending results of scaling analyses RMSE, Bias, Anomaly Correlation Satellite Products Orbit-based match-ups Key targets for GPM, SMOS, GCOM-W Secondary: Pending assessments and continued operation Pattern matching, Correlation Model Products Global model outputs (ECMWF, NCEP, GMAO, Merra) Secondary Correlation Field Experiments Detailed estimates for a very limited set of conditions Primary RMSE, Bias, Correlation
+Methodology Data Required Importance Metrics Core Validation Sites Grid Cell averages for each overpass (time-continuous) Primary RMSE, Bias, Anomaly Correlation Contributing Validation Sites Spatially scaled grid cell values for each overpass (time-continuous) Secondary: Pending results of scaling analyses RMSE, Bias, Anomaly Correlation

+Satellite Products Orbit-based match-ups (SMOS, GCOM-W, Aquarius) Secondary: Pending assessments and continued operation Pattern matching, Correlation Model Products Global model outputs (NCEP, GEOS-5, ECMWF) Secondary Correlation Field Experiments Detailed estimates for a very limited set of conditions Primary RMSE, Bias, Correlation

-6.3.2.3.1 Core and Contributing Validation Sites
+6.4.3.1 Core and Supplemental Validation Sites

 The utility of soil moisture in situ networks for satellite product validation was described in Section 3.3.1.
-The utilization of in situ dense sampling sites and sparse networks for the L2_SM_AP product validation mostly follows the approach of the L2_SM_P product.
-However, the scaling process of the point measurements has different parameters, since the pixel size of the L2_SM_AP product is only 9 km and the pixel is formed by a combination of 36 km radiometer pixels and 3 km radar pixels.
-The lists of soil moisture Core and Contributing Validation Sites are presented in Sections 5.6.4 and 5.6.5.3, respectively.
+The utilization of in situ dense sampling sites and sparse networks for the L2\SM\AP product validation mostly follows the approach of the L2\SM\P product.
+However, the scaling process of the point measurements has different parameters, since the pixel size of the L2\SM\AP product is only 9 km and the pixel is formed by a combination of 36 km radiometer pixels and 3 km radar pixels.
+The lists of soil moisture Core and Supplemental Validation Sites are presented in Sections 5.6.4 and 5.6.5.3, respectively.

-The footprint-scale soil moisture estimates from the Core and Contributing Validation Sites will be compared with the radiometer-based soil moisture products.
-In this process the model based techniques described in 3.3.5.1 will be used to minimize the up-scaling errors, broaden the temporal and spatial domain of the validation and to provide more insight into the parameters of the hydrological cycle at the network locations.
+The footprint-scale soil moisture estimates from the Core and Supplemental Validation Sites will be compared with the radiometer-based soil moisture products.
+In this process the model based techniques described in Section 3.3.5 will be used to minimize the up-scaling errors, broaden the temporal and spatial domain of the validation and to provide more insight into the parameters of the hydrological cycle at the network locations.
 First comparisons will be made before the release of the beta release.
 The full comparison and evaluation will be completed by the end of Cal/Val Phase.
 The comparison between the in situ estimates and the product will also be used to refine the algorithm and its parameterization.